Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/README.md

 For each technology i have trained the following models on the MNIST dataset:
 1. A simple **Feed Forward Neural Network(FFNN)**, which consists of a set of dense layers, where each neuron is connected to each neuron of the following layer
 2. A **Convolutional Neural Network(CNN)**, with multiple 2-dimensional convolution and pooling layers, followed by one or more dense layers

+In each of the sub-folders, i will describe in detail how to save the created model, how to reload it in Python and how to serve it.
+If you are looking for how to reload a saved model into Java, please refer to [this](https://github.com/Matleo/MLPython2Java/tree/develop/MaschineLearning4J/src/main/java/NeuralNetwork)